jpvanegasc/DiffusiveSIR/README.md

-# Modelo SIR utilizando difusion
+# SIR model based on diffusion